A secondhand mattress might not be as cost effective as you first think...

 Studies by the Royal Hospital for Sick Children in Glasgow also demonstrated a higher proportion of sudden cot death syndrome in infants sleeping on second-hand mattresses.

 Our top tip: Buy new, not second-hand.
-If you're really on a tight budget and cannot afford a new mattress, make sure the one you buy comes from a reputable outlet that properly cleans and disinfects mattresses before selling them on.
-You could also shop clearance mattresses which are cheaper alternatives.
+If you're really on a tight budget and cannot afford a new mattress, make sure the one you buy comes from a reputable outlet that properly cleans and disinfects mattresses before selling them.
+You could also shop for clearance mattresses which are cheaper alternatives.

-There is a multitude of reasons as to why you shouldn’t use a second-hand mattress.
+There are a multitude of reasons as to why you shouldn’t use a second-hand mattress:

 The recommended lifespan of a mattress from new is around eight years.
 If you buy a second-hand mattress, you don't know how old it is or how much life it has left in it.
 You may pay less initially, but you'll be buying a replacement mattress much sooner.

 Eventually, all mattresses end up accumulating dust.
-Much of it is skin flakes from the users.
-That encourages dust mites and bed bugs to take up residence.
+Much of it is skin flakes from the users, and this encourages dust mites and bed bugs to take up residence.
 They’re not easy to spot, either, as they are microscopically small and burrow right down into the centre of the mattress.

 If you have any issues with your second-hand mattress, the chances are that the warranty has already run out.
 If the stitching comes undone or the coils fail, you won't be able to get your money back or like-for-like exchange.

 When you buy a new or clearance mattress, the supplier will typically deliver it to you for free.
-They'll also offer you a mattress recycling or removal service at a low cost.
-If you buy second-hand, you'll probably need to pick the mattress up yourself.
+They'll also offer you a mattress disposal or recycling service at a low cost.
+If you buy second-hand, you'll probably need to pick the mattress up yourself, and get rid of your old one.
 If it's a king-size mattress, that could be a problem if you use public transport!